 - Applicants cannot have repayments due on a QuickstART Microloan

-- Applicants must complete all information in the application form to be elligble
+- Applicants must complete all information in the application form to be eligible

 General P&D Funding enquiries: Joel Byrne Funding Program Coordinator firstname.lastname@example.org

-First Nation peer support: Lilla Berry Manager Arts Programs email@example.com
+First Nations peer support: Lilla Berry, Manager Art Programs Coordinator email@example.com